OUR MANIFESTO FOR HAIRDRESSING.

 Anne Veck is a former Ambassador for The Hair and Barber Council lobbying for mandatory professional registration and is currently the Hairdressing Ambassador for the National Hair and Beauty Federation, helping drive up standards across the industry.

 Anne Veck Limited is a Living Wage employer, accredited by The Living Wage Foundation.
-We are founder members of the campaign to make Oxford, England and Wales' first Living Wage City.

 We believe in working in an open, honest and transparent way with both our clients and our employees.
 Our complaints procedure goes beyond the requirements of The Consumer Rights Act 2015 and we operate a completely transparent and objective career and pay scale for our team members.